MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 Next, start to [plan your intelligent SharePoint intranet](https://docs.microsoft.com/sharepoint/plan-intranet) by reviewing your existing intranet and determining which project to start with for your best return on investment.
 As you prioritize your intranet projects, consider how to get the [best performance and scalability](https://docs.microsoft.com/SharePoint/portal-health) from the portals that you build.
 If your existing intranet is using SharePoint server, consider how [migrating your content to SharePoint Online](https://docs.microsoft.com/sharepointmigration/migrate-to-sharepoint-online) fits into your overall plan.

-Then, choose a project to start and meet with the business owners in that area of your organization to plan the project.
+Then, choose a project to start with and meet with the business owners in that area of your organization to plan the project.

 Keep in mind these key success factors as you plan and implement your intranet: